stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 ## Tutorial
 ### Connecting the types on the backend to the frontend
+First of all, let's extend the types from the backend to the frontend.

 * TODO: How to change the backend to enable it to use puescript-bridge
 * TODO: How to change the frontend to use purescript-bridge generated results

 ### Using generics to simplify communication
+But that's not enough.
+Although the types are the same, the JSON instances are not the same.
+And they should be.
+But having to copy instances from the backend to the frontend is kind of silly.
+All I want is to copy this backend data to the frontend, where both use an equivalent representation!
+There has to be a way to do that automatically.

 * TODO: Changing backend endpoints to use generic fromJson/toJson
 * TODO: Changing frontend endpoints to use generic fromJson/toJson

+Now we are rolling!

 ### Changing the app again
+You know what?
+We don't need that much of an ID, but a photo would definitely help here.
+Let's change the types again.

 * TODO: Implement another minor change on the backend

+Now we run the bridge.
 * TODO: Run the new toolchain to auto-extend the change

+Oooopsie again.
 * TODO: The frontend doesn't typecheck.
 Fix it.

+The frontend no longer typechecks.
+Well, it's kinda obvious, we are trying to render an ID that no longer exists.
+Let's fix the view.

 * TODO: Everything works!

 ### Analysing the result